 The Board of Directors is committed to principles and policies that maximize customer satisfaction and confidence in the quality of our products at a fair price.
 The Company strives to maintain the trust of customers by our high safety standards and our efforts to ensure as we care about our effect on society and the environment and avoids any action that would violate or cause customers to lose their rights.

 The Company, including all of its Sales Offices worldwide, has been awarded ISO/TS 16949:2016 Edition 1 (September 6, 2018 - September 6, 2021), Certificate of Quality Management System of Technical Specification for Automatic Productive and Relevant Service Part.
 SGS (Thailand) Limited conducts the audits, and the audit result is accredited by the IATF.
 The Company has been continuously audited to ensure adherence to all stipulations and strictly meets the quality standard.
-In 2019, there was one surveillance audit in July, and the Company was capable to maintain its status.
-During 2019, there were plant visits by customers such as VALEO, VEONEER (EX-AUTOLIV), DELPHI AUTOMOTIV SYSTEMS, SONCEBOZ, VISTEON and INTEGRETED to follow up on compliance with the Quality standard.
+In 2020, the Company was capable to maintain its status even in Covid-19 outbreak situation.
+During the year, there was the Remote Audit via Video conference by customers such as VALEO, APTIV, CONTINANTAL, SAGEM to follow up on compliance with the Quality standard.
 There were no major deviations found.

 - Output 19,800,000 sq. ft per year